Guidance

 Vaccine storage and administration

-Further information on vaccine storage is available in the Vaxelis® SPC and Infanrix hexa® SPC, the Patient Group Direction (PGD) and from the manufacturer.
+Further information on vaccine storage is available in the Infanrix hexa® SPC, Vaxelis® SPC, the Patient Group Direction (PGD) and from the manufacturer.

-Effectiveness cannot be guaranteed for vaccines unless they have been stored at the correct temperature.
-Those responsible for the ordering, storage and use of vaccines should be familiar with the recommendations in The Green Book, chapter 3.
+Effectiveness cannot be guaranteed for vaccines unless they have been stored at the correct temperature and in the correct conditions.
+Those responsible for the ordering, storage and use of vaccines should be familiar with the recommendations in the Green Book, chapter 3.
 Vaccines should not be over-ordered or stockpiled.

 Stability of Infanrix hexa®

-In the event of an inadvertent or temporary temperature excursion outside of the recommended +2°C to +8°C range, stability data detailed in the summary of product characteristics indicates that the vaccine components are stable at temperatures up to 25°C for 72 hours.
+In the event of an inadvertent or temporary temperature excursion outside of the recommended +2°C to +8°C range, stability data detailed in the SPC indicate that the vaccine components are stable at temperatures up to 25°C for 72 hours.
 At the end of this period Infanrix hexa® should be used or discarded.
+If further information regarding stability data is required, the manufacturer should be contacted.

 Stability of Vaxelis®

-In the event of an inadvertent or temporary temperature excursion outside of the recommended +2°C to +8°C range, stability data detailed in the Summary of Product Characteristics indicates that the vaccine is stable at temperatures up to 25°C for 228 hours.
+In the event of an inadvertent or temporary temperature excursion outside of the recommended +2°C to +8°C range, stability data detailed in the SPC indicate that the vaccine is stable at temperatures up to 25°C for 228 hours.
 At the end of this period Vaxelis® should be used or discarded.
+If further information regarding stability data is required, the manufacturer should be contacted.

-For both vaccines, breaches in the cold chain should be reported to the screening and immunisation team in line with local arrangements.
-This data is intended to guide healthcare professionals in case of a temporary temperature excursion only.
+For both vaccines, breaches in the cold chain should be reported to the Screening and Immunisation Team in line with local arrangements.
+Vaccines should not routinely be stored outside of the manufacturer’s recommended temperature parameters so the data above is intended to guide healthcare professionals in case of a temporary temperature excursion only.

 Infanrix hexa® presentation